top ol nil 2025

 Isiah World, Oregon

-While in the transfer portal prior to the 2025 season, World reportedly received an NIL offer of more than $2 millionfrom an unnamed school.
+While in the transfer portal prior to the 2025 season, Isiah World reportedly received an NIL offer of more than $2 million from an unnamed school.
 The former Nevada tackle turned it down and chose Oregon.
 The Ducks offered less (around $1 million), but World picked them because he liked the program and believed it gave him a shot at winning a national title.
 At 6-foot-8 and 312 pounds, World is projected as a future first-round NFL Draft pick — and eventual multi-millionaire.

 Pat Coogan, Indiana